 In accordance with MU policies, all MU employees (including Graduate Research Assistants and Graduate Teaching Assistants) are classified as 'Mandated Reporters' under Title IX.
 Please make sure you have completed the appropriate online training.
-At present, all new MU students are required to complete the training entitled Building a Foundation: Discrimination Prevention and Title IX.
+At present, all new MU students are required to complete the training entitled Discrimination Prevention and Title IX.